 Particle radiation therapy uses higher-energy radiation particles in cancer therapy.
 Types of radiation particles used in radiation therapy include neutrons, protons, ions, and antiprotons.

 Proton therapy is the most widely used type of particle therapy.
-Fast neutron therapy may be used in the treatment of certain inoperable or recurrent tumors.
+Fast neutron therapy may be used to treat certain inoperable or recurrent tumors.
 There are only a few centers in the U.S. that offer this treatment.

 Antiproton therapy is the newest type of particle radiation therapy under study.
 It has promise for use in radiosurgery techniques.

-Before the development of computed tomography (CT), exact targeting of a lesion or tumor for radiation therapy was difficult.
-CT provided a 2-dimensional means of viewing the treatment area.
-However, a 3D view is needed to define all borders of the lesion or tumor for the most precise treatment planning.
+Before the development of CT scans, it was difficult to exactly target a lesion or tumor for radiation therapy.
+CT provided a 2D means of viewing the treatment area.
+But a 3D view is needed to define all borders of the lesion or tumor for the most precise treatment planning.

 Intensity-modulated radiation therapy (IMRT)

-Similar to 3D conformal radiation therapy, intensity-modulated radiation therapy, or IMRT, uses varying intensity within single radiation beams to minimize the amount of radiation to normal tissues around the area being treated.
+Similar to 3D conformal radiation therapy, intensity-modulated radiation therapy (IMRT) uses varying intensity within single radiation beams to minimize the amount of radiation to normal tissues around the area being treated.

-One advantage of this method is that it may be used to treat cancer that has spread that is not visible by diagnostic means.
+One advantage of this method is that it may be used to treat cancer that has spread but can't been seen.
 This helps eliminate the spread of the disease.